impreet01/PerdictionNFL/README.md

    - `SEASON` (defaults to current year)
    - `WEEK` (defaults to 6; the trainer iterates from Week 1 up to this value if historical data exists)
    - `ANN_SEEDS`, `ANN_MAX_EPOCHS`, `BT_B`, etc. to tune ensemble search.
+   - `TANK01_API_KEY` to enable Tank01 RapidAPI mirrors for seasons 2022 and newer.
 3. Run the full ensemble trainer:
    ```bash
    npm run train:multi